rancher/docs/content/rancher/v2.x/en/v1.6-migration/run-migration-tool/_index.md

 ----------|--------------
 [ports][4] | Rancher v1.6 _Port Mappings_ cannot be migrated to v2.x.
 Instead, you must manually declare either a HostPort or NodePort, which are similar to Port Mappings.
 [health_check][1] | The Rancher v1.6 health check microservice has been replaced with native Kubernetes health checks, called _probes_.
 Recreate your v1.6 health checks in v2.0 using probes.
 [labels][2]  | Rancher v1.6 uses labels to implement a variety of features in v1.6.
 In v2.x, Kubernetes uses different mechanisms to implement these features.
 Click through on the links here for instructions on how to address each label.<br/><br/>[io.rancher.container.pull_image][7]: In v1.6, this label instructed deployed containers to pull a new version of the image upon restart.
 In v2.x, this functionality is replaced by the  `imagePullPolicy` directive.<br/><br/>[io.rancher.scheduler.global][8]: In v1.6, this label scheduled a container replica on every cluster host.
-In v2.x, this functionality is replaced by daemonsets.<br/><br/>[io.rancher.scheduler.affinity][9]: In v2.x, affinity is applied in a different way.
+In v2.x, this functionality is replaced by [Daemon Sets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).<br/><br/>[io.rancher.scheduler.affinity][9]: In v2.x, affinity is applied in a different way.
 [links][3] | During migration, you must create links between your Kubernetes workloads and services for them to function properly in v2.x.
 [scale][5] | In v1.6, scale refers to the number of container replicas running on a single node.
 In v2.x, this feature is replaced by replica sets. start_on_create | No Kubernetes equivalent.
 No action is required from you.